wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ServerSideApplication/ApiRPC/RESTful-API/RESTful-Reference.md

 # Drawback: 不足

 * [REST is the new SOAP](https://parg.co/UsU): REST promised simplicity and delivered complexity.
 REST promised robustness and delivered fragility.
 REST promised interoperability and delivered heterogeneity.
 REST is the new SOAP.
+[A Response to REST is the new SOAP](https://parg.co/Us9) think the entire article is full of common misunderstandings about REST and HTTP.